PaperMC/PaperDocs/source/site/api.rst

 previously documented endpoint to obtain information about a build.

-Note that filenames are not guaranteed to follow the same naming format, and you query the API properly to get the name of each build.
+Note that filenames are not guaranteed to follow the same naming format, and you must query the API properly to get the name of each build.

 Downloads served in this way will include ``content-type``, ``content-length``, and ``content-disposition`` headers for proper identification, progress, and